szczyglis-dev/py-gpt/README.md

 - `Serial port / USB` - plugin provides commands for reading and sending data to USB ports.

+- `Server (SSH/FTP)` - Connect to remote servers using FTP, SFTP, and SSH.
+Execute remote commands, upload, download, and more.

 - `Slack` - Handle users, conversations, messages, and files on Slack.

 - `System Prompt Extra (append)` - appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.